 The Layout of Custer State Park

 Before I went to Custer State Park I had no idea how big it was.
 Unfortunately, we did not plan enough time to do it all!

 How Big is Custer State Park?

 Custer State Park is 71,000 acres.
 It is the nation’s largest state park.

-Too give you an idea there are 3 scenic drives in the park.
+To give you an idea there are 3 scenic drives in the park.
 Each could take 1-2 hours.
-The Needles Hwy, Wildlife loop, and the Iron Mountain loop are all around 17-20 miles.
+The Needles Highway Tunnel, Wildlife loop, and the Iron Mountain loop are all around 17-20 miles.

 How Long Should I Spend at Custer State Park?